 1740: Thomas Gray visits Rome, Naples and Florence.
 Began writing “De Principiis Cogitand” in Florence.

-1741: Left Florence for Venice.
+1741: He left Florence for Venice.
 Returned to England alone after a quarrel with Walpole via Padua, Verona, Milan, and Paris.
 His father died, leaving the family poor.
 Gray begins writing his only tragedy, “Agrippina”.

 1742: Planned to study law in London but returns to Peterhouse in Cambridge